bazelbuild/bazel-skylib/README.md

 The criteria for adding a new function or module to this repository are:

 1. Is it widely needed?
 The new code must solve a problem that occurs often during the development of Bazel build rules.
 It is not sufficient that the new code is merely useful.
-Candidate code should generally have been proven to be necessary across several projects, either because it provides indispensible common functionality, or because it requires a single standardized implementation.
+Candidate code should generally have been proven to be necessary across several projects, either because it provides indispensable common functionality, or because it requires a single standardized implementation.

 1. Is its interface simpler than its implementation?
 A good abstraction provides a simple interface to a complex implementation, relieving the user from the burden of understanding.
 By contrast, a shallow abstraction provides little that the user could not easily have written out for themselves.
 If a function's doc comment is longer than its body, it's a good sign that the abstraction is too shallow.